 For DataOps to be effective, it must manage collaboration and innovation.
 To this end, DataOps introduces Agile Development into data analytics so that data teams and users work together more efficiently and effectively.
 In Agile Development, the data team publishes new or updated analytics in short increments called “sprints.”
 With innovation occurring in rapid intervals, the team can continuously reassess its priorities and more easily adapt to evolving requirements, based on continuous feedback from users.
 This type of responsiveness is impossible using a Waterfall project management methodology which locks a team into a long development cycle, isolated from users, with one “big-bang” deliverable at the end.

-Studies show that Agile software development projects complete faster and with fewer defects when Agile Development replaces the traditional Waterfall sequential methodology.
+Studies show that projects complete faster and with fewer defects when Agile Development replaces the traditional Waterfall sequential methodology.
 The Agile methodology is particularly effective in environments where requirements are quickly evolving — a situation well known to data analytics professionals.
 In a DataOps setting, Agile methods enable organizations to respond rapidly to customer requirements and accelerate time to value.

 What is DevOps?